DevExpress/testcafe/CONTRIBUTING.md

 ## Build TestCafe from Source

-If you want to test the most up-to-date version of TestCafe, or you want to contribute code, you need to build the project from [source](https://github.com/DevExpress/testcafe).
+If you want to test the development version of TestCafe, or contribute code to the project, you need know how to build the framework from [source](https://github.com/DevExpress/testcafe).

 #### Prerequisites